Ferrite-FEM/FerriteCon/2026/index.md

 If you have another topic you would like to discuss, please feel free to do so, as long as you can relate it to Ferrite.jl!

 <!-- The conference and meetup is free of charge, but registration is necessary.
 To register as a speaker, please send an email containing a title and a brief abstract (~100 words, 3-4 sentences) to Quoc Tuan La ([quoc-tuan.la@tu-braunschweig.de](mailto:quoc-tuan.la@tu-braunschweig.de)) at the latest the **28th of August (2026-08-28)**.
 If you want to attend without presenting, please register as soon as possible, but latest the **18th of September (2026-09-18)**. -->

+## Registration
+Registration is open until **18th of September (2026-09-18)**.
+To register as a participant, please send an email to Mischa Blaszczyk ([mischa.blaszczyk@tu-braunschweig.de](mailto:mischa.blaszczyk@tu-braunschweig.de)).

+There will also be a social dinner at your own expense.
+If you are interested in attending, please indicate this in your email, along with any dietary requirements.

 ## Contact